 Question 2: Also, how about words such as reverse?
 Should I be teaching the re- sound or is it just re (short vowel)?

 Answer: There's not a true blend here.
 The rule above applies to prefixes as re- in the word reverse, which can be said either way, long vowel or short vowel.
 You'll often hear people say reverse both ways with either a long or short vowel sound for that first e.

 According to the rule, r says its sound and the e says its long vowel sound because it is at the end of a syllable.

 Sometimes it depends on the rythm of a sentence and the words around the word in question.

 General Rule: Prefixes and suffixes, beginning and ending affixes, are usually separate syllables except for the second and third sounds of the past tense ending -ed.
 This applies to the word reverse above where the first e says its long sound because it's at the end of the syllable.

 Question 3: The word virtue…I explained to my student that the u is long because of the e…correct?

-General Rule: We do not end an English word in i, u, or v (c or j).
+General Rule: We do not end an English word in i, u, or v (single letters c, k or j).